vacp2p/rfc/content/docs/rfcs/38/README.md

      opinion
         <-- choose local truth computation of {YES, NO, UNDECIDED}

-The algorithm proceeds in rounds for each node.
+The proposal proceeds in asynchronous rounds, in which each node queries `k` randomly sampled nodes for their opinions until a decision about local finality is achieved.
 The liveness of the algorithm is severely constrained in the absence of timeouts for a round to proceed.
+When a given node has finalized its decision on the proposal, it enters a quiescent state in which it optionally discards all information gathered during the query process retaining only the state of the original proposal.

 ### Setup Parameters